Liquidation heatmap explained - How to use Bitcoin liquidation heatmaps

 Whaleportal-heatmap

 In the chart above you can see exactly whenever there is buying pressure (green dots) or decreased selling pressure, the price goes up.
-Now if you would combine this with the liquidation heatmap, they can compliment each other.
+Now if you combine this with the liquidation heatmap, they can complement each other.
 Let’s have a look at the first green box.

 Liquidation-heatmap-example

 That green box was a consolidation period where Bitcoin moved mainly sideways, preparing for a bigger move to the upside.
-But, most traders did not expected this move, as you can see the liquidation level was above the price, showing that most traders where actually shorting the market.
-If you would have looked at the liquidation heatmap combined with the buying and selling pressure heatmap, you could see that both data would point towards a price increase for Bitcoin.
+But, most traders did not expect this move, as you can see the liquidation level was above the price, showing that most traders were actually shorting the market.
+If you have looked at the liquidation heatmap combined with the buying and selling pressure heatmap, you could see that both datasets would point towards a price increase for Bitcoin.

 Conclusion